Difficulty Level

 - Then, under Toolpaths, change your Engraving Depth to 0.003”.

 - Scroll down to the Advanced SVG dropdown menu.
 Select “Use Advanced SVG Handling”.
-This tells the Bantam Tools software to read the colors in our SVG, designed to tell the Desktop CNC Milling Machine how to mill the fills and strokes.
+This tells the Bantam Tools software to interpret the colors in our SVG as different milling operations.

 Step 2: Install your ER-11 1/8” collet.